oVirt/ovirt-site/source/detailedfeature/detailed-gluster-volume-asynchronous-tasks-management.html.md

 This will stop the migration of data from the bricks that is currently in progress

+*   Add commit action to the gluster bricks resource

+      /api/clusters/{id}/glustervolumes/{id}/bricks/commit

+This will commit the removal of brick.
+This can be called only when data is successfully migrated from the brick

 How do we monitor the status of the rebalance and remove-brick operations?

-*   -   Step id will be used to monitor the status of the rebalance and remove-brick operation
+*   -   Step id will be used to monitor the status of the rebalance and migrate operation.
+This will be returned once remove or migrate is called
-    -   Step id will contain step details that will provide the details of the task status.
+    -   api/jobs/{id}/steps/{id} will contain detailed status if All-Content is set to true

 <Category:DetailedFeature>